 Hertfordshire Fire and Rescue Service (HFRS) operates in many different ways, some you may not expect.
-Below is an explaination of what we do and some of the specialist equipment that we have available to us.
+Below is an explanation of what we do and some of the specialist equipment that we have available to us.

 Hertfordshire Fire and Rescue Service is part of the Community Protection Directorate of Hertfordshire County Council which is also the Fire and Rescue Authority.